My name is Prof Thabo Ditsele and this is my personal website. WELCOME!

 Among others, this website covers my educational background, professional journey, and contribution as a storyteller/researcher/academic.

 I am a Sociolinguist and Linguistic Anthropologist, and hold the position of Associate Professor (of Sociolinguistics) at Tshwane University of Technology in Pretoria, South Africa.
 I hold a three-year teacher’s diploma, one university degree (an Honours in Industrial/Labour Relations), and three university degrees in languages/Linguistics (a Bachelor’s, Master’s and Doctorate).
 I am also a Language Practitioner (of English and Setswana) and a professional educator (of English and Mathematics) who is registered with the South African Council for Educators (SACE).
 I am a leading researcher on Sepitori (also known as ‘Pretoria Sotho’), and have presented many papers and published several journal articles on it.
-Since I pursued a career in academia in 2012, I have presented nearly 30 papers/talks in Africa (Kenya and South Africa), Asia (Indonesia), Europe (France, Germany, the Netherlands), and North America (USA) and published nearly 20 journal articles.
+Since I pursued a career in academia in 2012, I have presented more than 40 papers/talks in Africa (Kenya and South Africa), Asia (Indonesia), Europe (France, Germany, the Netherlands), and North America (USA) and published more than 20 journal articles.

 My research work is on ‘contact languages’ (mainly Sepitori and tsotsitaal), ‘language and identity’, ‘multilingualism’, ‘language attitudes’, and ‘language policy and planning’.
 In 2008, I published a Setswana novel titled: Maile maila boganana and two Setswana short stories in an anthology titled: Pelo e ganne molora.
 In 2020, I published a non-fiction book titled: From an obscure village to around the world (Volume 1: Americas).
 By publishing my work in Setswana (a novel and short stories) and in English (journal articles and a non-fiction book), I have demonstrated my vast conceptualisation and writing skills as a fiction and non-fiction storyteller and a researcher/academic.
 More significantly, my published work in two languages (Setswana and English) sets me apart (from many academics and storytellers) as a ‘balanced bilingual’ writer – this is a rare skill and achievement in South Africa and Botswana!